award

 • Showing a consistently higher rate of dismissal for older employees compared to younger employees

 • Inconsistency between an employer’s praise of an employee and the reason why they were fired.
-For example, if an employee was previously praised for their excellent work ethic but was fired for having a bad work ethic, this would imply that there may be another reason for being fired.
+For example, if an employee were previously praised for their excellent work ethic but was fired for having a poor work ethic, this would suggest there may be another reason for the firing.

-• Evidence that shows that an employer violated their own company policies in the termination of the employee.
+• Evidence showing that an employer violated its own company policies in terminating the employee.

 • Evidence that your employer violated the employment contract or bargaining agreement